michaeloluwadamilare/php-assesment/README.md

 Assessment 1

 The index page is the entry point of the code implemented which routes you to the registration page.
-On successful registeration a user  is routed to the login page
+On successful registeration a user  is routed to the login page.

+The database configuration are found in the config folder and the database schema is found in the database folder.

 Assessment 2